 In February, 2013, Davido’s moved to a more centrally located location in Rio Rancho.
 Now situated on heavily trafficked Southern Boulevard, Davido’s occupies the space previously called home by Dagmar’s Restaurant & Strudel Haus and prior to that Rocco’s Pizzeria.
 All vestiges of Dagmar’s are completely gone.
 In terms of ambiance, you can probably describe Davido’s as “utilitarian.”
 With only one two-person table for diners to sit, it’s designed as a take-out and delivery operation.
 Utilitarian does not, however, mean impersonal.
 Davido’s remains a family-owned, family-operated restaurant run by a very nice family which appreciates your business.

-The “more” in the restaurant’s name includes five different salads, four eight-inch sandwiches, five hot heroes, five strombolis and a calzone.
+Pizza isn’t the only great offering on the restaurant’s menu which includes five different salads, five strombolis and a calzone.
 The appetizer line-up features bread sticks, cheese bread sticks and wings.
 For dessert there is cheesecake, chocolate cake, cannoli, mousse and tiramisu.
 Pizzas come in three sizes–12-, 18- and 24-inches.
-One-of-a-kind featured pizzas include the Mexican (refried beans, green chili, mozzarella, Cheddar, lettuce and tomato), the Hawaiian (Canadian bacon and pineapple), the Greek (garlic sauce, spinach, mozzarella, black olive, red onion, artichoke hearts, feta), BBQ chicken, veggie a Pizza Bianca (no red sauce) and other pies that stretch the imagination and the waistline.
+One-of-a-kind featured pizzas include the Mexican (refried beans, green chili, mozzarella, Cheddar, lettuce and tomato), the Greek (garlic sauce, spinach, mozzarella, black olive, red onion, artichoke hearts, feta) and other pies that stretch the imagination and the waistline.

 It seems every time a national publication compiles a “best” of any food, the “usual suspects” always seem to represent the Land of Enchantment…and they almost always seem to be from either Santa Fe or Albuquerque.
 It’s as if new restaurants, especially those outside Santa Fe and Albuquerque, can’t possibly compete with the venerated restaurants which have always made the “best of” lists.
 Kudos to Pixte.com, a lifestyle and travel site, for uncovering a hidden gem worthy of acclaim, if not adulation.
 In naming Davido’s of Rio Rancho the “best pizza in New Mexico,” Pixte wrote “great value for money with its monstrous portion sizes, you’ll never leave here hungry.
 Perfect balance of quality and quantity.”